oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-Kernel-compilation-and-installation.md

 fatal mistake has a few consequences.
 For example, if you crash the entire system, you can create another virtual machine or take one of your backups (yes, make a backup of your running kernel images).
-Experiment on your computer is more fun and risk.
+Experiment on your computer is more fun, but also more risk.
 Any potential problem could break all your system.
 Finally, for the embedded device, you can make tests in a developing kit.
 In this section, we choose our weapons.
 We will work first with Qemu, followed by the local computer.

 If you want to use Qemu for work, I recommend you to read my post about it in "[Use Qemu to play with Linux Kernel]({{ site.baseurl }}{% post_url 2017-02-26-use-qemu-to-play-with-linux %})"